-Actual vehicle revenue miles for demand response mode did not increase or decrease by more than ten percent.
-Passenger miles traveled increased by more than ten percent.
-Operating expenses did not increase or decrease by more than ten percent.
-Fixed guideway directional route data is not applicable to the Duluth Transit Authority demand response mode.
+Actual vehicle revenue miles and passenger miles traveled did not increase or decrease by more than ten percent.
+Operating expenses increased by more than ten percent.
+Fixed guideway directional route data is not applicable to Metro Mobility.

-We inquired of the Duluth Transit Authority regarding the specifics of operations that led to the changes in the data relative to the prior reporting period.
-The explanation of the changes appeared reasonable and consistent with other information we obtained in performing the procedures referred to in this report (Policy Manual, Federal Funding Allocation Test z).
+We inquired of Metro Mobility regarding the specifics of operations that led to the change in operating expenses relative to the prior reporting period.
+The explanation of the change appeared reasonable and consistent with other information we obtained in performing the procedures referred to in this report (Policy Manual, Federal Funding Allocation Test z).

 We were not engaged to and did not conduct an examination or review, the objective of which would be the expression of an opinion or conclusion, respectively, on the financial and non-financial data supporting and included in the NTD report.
 Accordingly, we do not express such an opinion or conclusion.
-In connection with performing the agreed-upon procedures, except for the findings described earlier in this report, the information included in the NTD report on the Federal Funding Allocation Statistics forms for the year ended December 31, 2018, is presented, in all material respects, in conformity with the requirements of the FTA's Uniform System of Accounts and Records and Reporting System; Final Rule, as specified in Title 49 Code of Federal Regulations Part 630, Federal Register, dated January 15, 1993, and as presented in the 2018 NTD Policy Manual.
+In connection with performing the agreed-upon procedures, the information included in the NTD report on the Federal Funding Allocation Statistics form for the year ended December 31, 2018, is presented, in all material respects, in conformity with the requirements of the FTA's Uniform System of Accounts and Records and Reporting System; Final Rule, as specified in Title 49 Code of Federal Regulations Part 630, Federal Register, dated January 15, 1993, and as presented in the 2018 NTD Policy Manual.
 Had we performed additional procedures, other matters might have come to our attention that would have been reported to you.

-This report is intended solely for the information and use of the Duluth Transit Authority and the FTA and is not intended to be, and should not be, used by anyone other than those specified parties.
+This report is intended solely for the information and use of Metro Mobility and the FTA and is not intended to be, and should not be, used by anyone other than those specified parties.